developer22-university/naivebayes-Classifier/README.md

 # naivebayes-Classifier
-Classifies positive and negative English sentences
+Classifies positive and negative English reviews by using reviews.json file